juxor/afaq/markdown/biblio.md

 steel**, University of Pittsburgh Press, Pittsburgh/London, 1992

-Krugman, Paul, **Peddling Prosperity: Economic Sense and Nonsense in the Age of Diminished Expectations**, NW Norton & Co., New York/London, 1994.
+Krugman, Paul, **Peddling Prosperity: Economic Sense and Nonsense in the Age of Diminished Expectations**, NW Norton &amp; Co., New York/London, 1994.

 **The Conscience of a Liberal**, W.W.
-Norton & Co., New York/London, 2007.
+Norton &amp; Co., New York/London, 2007.

 Krugman, Paul and Wells, Robin, **Economics**, W. H. Freeman, New York, 2006.